dr-jam/GameplayProgramming/ProjectDocumentTemplate.md

 ## Movement/Physics

 **Describe the basics of movement and physics in your game.
 Is it the standard physics model?
 What did you change or modify?
-Did you make your own movement scripts that do not use the phyics system?**
+Did you make your movement scripts that do not use the physics system?**

 ## Animation and Visuals

-**List your assets including their sources, and licenses.**
+**List your assets including their sources and licenses.**

 **Describe how your work intersects with game feel, graphic design, and world-building.
 Include your visual style guide if one exists.**